 Read more about providing for gifted students on Gifted and Talented Online.

 We suggest that one of the best ways teachers can cater to their high achieving maths students is by engaging them in problem solving activities.
 Click to read about some of the benefits to introducing students to problem solving.
+Click for a collection of problems and solutions for students.

 A collection of interactive problem solving modules have been developed for gifted maths students.
 Students in New Zealand schools can access them by creating an account for e-ako maths.